paulbricman/paulbricman.github.io/docs/tools/memnav.md

 ## Machine-Readable Memories

 In order to create tools capable of navigating memories, we first need to record them in a machine-readable format.
-One popular way of transcribing memories is journalling.
+One popular way of transcribing memories is journaling.
 By creating regular entries describing their daily thoughts, ambitions, and stories, people unknowingly build a genuine knowledge base of their lives.
 Slowly but surely, this accumulates into a comprehensive body of knowledge which spans months, years, or even decades.[^7]

 Diaries mainly consist of text.
 As we've seen previously, machines are already fluent in text.
-This means that journalling is a very good candidate for supplying our future system with memories in a machine-readable format.
+This means that journaling is a very good candidate for supplying our future system with memories in a machine-readable format.
 In order to perform text mining, simply substitute web pages for diary entries, and let the algorithms do their job.

 ---